simonsobs/soconda/docs/docs/install.md

 ### Example:  NERSC

-At NERSC, the default provided python is from Anaconda, and does not work well for our needs.
-Instead, we have a conda-forge base system installed in our project software directory:
+At NERSC, the default provided python does not work well for our needs.
+Instead, we have a conda-forge base environment installed in our project software
+directory:

     source /global/common/software/sobs/perlmutter/conda_base/etc/profile.d/conda.sh
     conda activate base

-Now we can either install a shared software environment or use this base environment to build a conda environment in a personal directory.
+We can either install a shared software environment or use this base environment to build a conda environment in a personal directory.
 If you are installing to a shared software environment, you should do that as the project account and follow a specific naming convention which is beyond the scope of this document.
 If you wanted to install these tools to your home directory you could do:

     mkdir -p ~/conda_envs
     ./soconda.sh -e ~/conda_envs/soconda -m ~/conda_envs/modulefiles